pupil-labs/pupil-invisible-monitor/README.md

 To use Pupil Invisible Monitor app, please note the following:
-- The Pupil Invisible Monitor app and the Pupil Invisible Companion devices need to be **connected to the same wifi**.
+- Pupil Invisible Monitor app and Pupil Invisible Companion devices need to be connected to the **same WiFi** network.
 - **Public wifis** often block the required communication protocols, so typically they can not be used.
 - Some **anti-virus programs** may block the required communication protocols by default.
 - For best quality we recommend using a **dedicated wifi router**.